zmichaelarman/tda-market-structure/README.md

 ### Key Findings

-* **Contemporaneous structure is strong.** Spearman rank correlations against *same-day* volatility are large and highly significant: H0 total persistence vs.
+* **Contemporaneous structure is strong.** Spearman rank correlations against same-day volatility are large and highly significant: H0 total persistence vs.
   21-day realized volatility reaches ρ = −0.58 (ρ = −0.41 vs. the VIX), with β₁ and
   H1 entropy near ρ = −0.17.
-Lower H0 persistence corresponds to a more tightly clustered point cloud — cross-sectional correlations rising as stocks move together.
+Lower H0 persistence corresponds to a more tightly clustered point cloud and cross-sectional correlations rising as stocks move together.

-* **Forward prediction is weak to absent.** Against the actual stress target — forward 21-day drawdown — every correlation is negligible (|ρ| < 0.06 at all horizons), even where it clears FDR purely on sample size (n ≈ 5,200).
-Correlations with forward *volatility* are larger (ρ ≈ −0.22 for H0 persistence) but are driven by the same H0/dispersion term acting as a volatility proxy under volatility clustering.
+* **Forward prediction is weak to absent.** Against the actual stress target every correlation is negligible (|ρ| < 0.06 at all horizons), even where it clears FDR purely on sample size (n ≈ 5,200).
+  Correlations with forward volatility are larger (ρ ≈ −0.22 for H0 persistence) but are driven by the same H0/dispersion term acting as a volatility proxy under volatility clustering.

-* **Stress vs. normal distributions.** Mann-Whitney U tests find three of five features shift significantly between stress and non-stress periods after FDR — H0 total persistence, β₁, and H1 entropy (rank-biserial r = 0.34, 0.16, 0.15) — all *lower* during stress.
+* **Stress vs. normal distributions.** Mann-Whitney U tests find three of five features shift significantly between stress and non-stress periods after FDR, H0 total persistence, β₁, and H1 entropy (rank-biserial r = 0.34, 0.16, 0.15) are all lower during stress.
 The two purely loop-magnitude features (H1 total / max persistence) do not separate the regimes.

 * **Granger causality.** After correcting the forward-volatility target, all five features Granger-predict forward 21-day realized volatility at lag 1 (FDR p < 0.03), but none Granger-predict the VIX.
-As discussed below, these hits are confounded and do not extend to drawdowns.

 * **Out-of-sample backtest.** A z-score timing rule on the strongest feature (H0 total persistence) matches buy-and-hold on held-out data (test Sharpe 0.64 vs.
-  0.65; 11.4% vs. 11.6% annualized) and is marginally worse after 2 bps costs — no
+  0.65; 11.4% vs. 11.6% annualized) and is marginally worse after 2 bps costs.
-  exploitable edge.

 ---

 ## Discussion